Heat Pumps or Ductless Heat Pumps? I just want to be cool!

 By Ryan Davies

-With summer in full swing, the thought of purchasing a cooling system has been at the forefront of many minds.
+With summer in full swing it is boiling outside, and for many of you it is not much cooler inside your home.
+With the hot weather of summer, the thought of purchasing a cooling system has been at the forefront of many minds.
 The typical go to choices are the standard in window air conditioning unit or central air conditioning system, but there are other options to consider.

 Air source heat pumps!
 Yes, heat pumps have the ability to efficiently provide cooling and heating.
 The two common options are a ductless heat pump and a heat pump that would work in conjunction with your central heating system.
 Both options have their strengths.